 In 1754, Benjamin Franklin published the first political cartoon in a newspaper in North America.
 He pictured the colonies as a snake, with its head as New England and its tail as South Carolina.
 The snake was cut into pieces and needed to meld itself together in the face of threats from the French and Native Americans: “Join, or Die.”
 When the American Patriots faced the British Empire, Franklin’s serpent went viral, as we now say, with endless reprints across the colonies.

 America has long needed an adversary to remain united.
-In other words, having an us requires a them.
+That is, having an us has long required a them.
 And not just any opponent will do.
 America needs a great enemy or a truly existential threat, like the British Empire in the 1770s, the Confederacy in the Civil War, Imperial Germany in World War I, Nazi Germany and Imperial Japan in World War II, or, most recently, the Soviet Union in the Cold War.
 The rise and fall of America’s great enemies has spurred periods of unity and progress and, in turn, eras of discord and reaction.

 Philosophers have long contended that external danger can bring diverse societies together—and, equally, that the lack of an enemy can drive them apart.
 “The cause of the disunion of republics is usually idleness and peace,” Machiavelli wrote.
 “The cause of union is fear and war.”